zammad/zammad-documentation/appendix/single-sign-on.rst

 Zammad users must:

 1. be on the Active Directory server’s local intranet; and
-2. configure their computers to treat the Zammad host as if it were, too.
+2. modify their network settings for the Zammad host to be treated as a local intranet server.

 .. figure:: /images/appendix/single-sign-on/password-prompt-non-ad-member.png
    :align: center
    :alt: In-browser login prompt for single sign-on

-   Without this step, users must enter their Active Directory credentials to sign in.
+   Without this step, users must enter their Active Directory credentials during SSO.

 IE / Edge / Chromium
    .. tip:: This setting can be centrally managed across the entire intranet